 Even though you live at home with family, you probably spend an extraordinary amount of time on campus.
 You may want to pack a lunch or buy a meal plan.
 Most colleges offer supplementary meal plans to students who live off campus or at home.
 These plans allow you to check into the dining hall a certain number of times per week or preload your card with a certain number of dining dollars.
 Check with your school.
 If you aren’t sure you want to purchase a meal plan upfront, you can play it by ear.
 Most schools allow you to purchase meal plans at any time during the semester.
 Learn more here.

 How should I plan for my commute?

 Once you receive your class schedule, it’s a good idea to practice your route to campus.
 Drive, bike, or walk to school to calculate the amount of time your commute will take at different times of day.
 Rush-hour traffic may affect your commuting time, especially if you’re driving yourself.
 Depending on when you plan to arrive on campus, you may also need to factor in extra time for parking.
 While parking in the campus lots probably requires an expensive parking permit, it may be worth it if it means you’re guaranteed a parking spot.

 Once you get into the swing of things, you still might want to actively think about your commute.
 Check traffic reports.
 If you have a smartphone, use an app.
 Both Google Maps and Waze (available for both iOS and Android) use current traffic and roadwork information to calculate how long it will take you to get from Point A to Point B. Waze in particular relies on a community-based map system, so users can report traffic, accidents, and highway patrol cars.
-By connecting to Facebook or reaching out to classmates, you can see if you have friends who drive in the same area and at the same time as you and easily create carpools with them.
+By connecting to Facebook or reaching out to classmates, you can also see if you have friends who drive in the same area and at the same time as you and easily create carpools with them.